John Wilkes Booth: Plot to kidnap Lincoln

 As the 1864 presidential election drew near, the Confederacy's prospects for victory were ebbing, and the tide of war increasingly favored the North.
 The likelihood of Lincoln's re-election filled Booth with rage towards the president, whom Booth blamed for the war and all of the South's troubles.
 Booth had promised his mother at the outbreak of war that he would not enlist as a soldier, but he increasingly chafed at not fighting for the South, writing in a letter to her, "I have begun to deem myself a coward and to despise my own existence."

-He began to formulate plans to kidnap Lincoln from his summer residence at the Old Soldiers Home, 3 mi from the White House, and to smuggle him across the Potomac River and into Richmond, Virginia.
+Booth began to formulate plans to kidnap Lincoln from his summer residence at the Old Soldiers Home, 3 mi from the White House, and to smuggle him across the Potomac River and into Richmond, Virginia.
 Once in Confederate hands, Lincoln would be exchanged for Confederate Army prisoners of war held in Northern prisons and, Booth reasoned, bring the war to an end by emboldening opposition to the war in the North or forcing Union recognition of the Confederate government.